 A: There are other accrediting agencies that focus on approving particular educational programs within colleges and universities.
 These agencies are not federal "gatekeeper" agencies since they do not accredit the entire school.
 Instead, professional accrediting bodies evaluate particular programs, departments or schools within an institution.

 Professional accreditation is sometimes called program accreditation and is also known as specialized accreditation.
 Professional agencies are voluntary associations that are not covered by federal regulations.
-This type of accreditation is often associated with national professional associations, such as the American Bar Association which accredits law schools, the American Medical Association which accredits allopathic medical programs.
+This type of accreditation is often associated with national professional associations such as the American Bar Association which accredits law schools and the Liaison Committee on Medical Education (sponsored by the American Medical Association) which accredits allopathic medical programs.

 Bastyr University and the other accredited schools of naturopathic medicine along with the Council on Naturopathic Medical Education will continue to set the standards for ND training and licensure.
 Bastyr University is committed to the public safety of consumers and the absolute need to ensure that NDs who serve as primary care providers are fully trained and meet the educational standards that are demanded from all medical practitioners in the United States and Canada.